 Understanding the Different Types of Sugar on Food Labels

-There is much confusion about “sugar” and even more confusion about how to look for “sugar” on a food label.
+There is much confusion about the many types of sugar, and even more confusion about how to look for these sugars on a food label.
 First, not all sugars are created equal.
-A few examples of “sugars” include lactose (milk sugar), sucrose (table sugar), and fructose (fruit sugar).
+A few examples of sugars include lactose (milk sugar), sucrose (table sugar), and fructose (fruit sugar).

-If sucrose causes gastrointestinal disturbances, there is more to consider than just table sugar.
-Sucrose is added to many processed and manufactured food products, and American supermarkets are filled with these food products.
+If sucrose causes gastrointestinal disturbances, you have more to consider than just table sugar.
+Sucrose is added to many processed and manufactured food products, and American supermarkets are filled with these products.

-Look just below the Nutrition Facts label at the “Ingredients.”
+Look just below the Nutrition Facts box at “Ingredients.”
 Ingredients are listed in descending order by weight.
 That means the first ingredient weighs the most and the last ingredient weighs the least.
 The oatmeal ingredient label lists whole grain rolled oats first, but the second ingredient is sugar.
 The word “sugar” on an ingredient label means the same thing as table sugar, which we just learned above is sucrose.
-Thus, one packet of the lower sugar oatmeal has four grams of sucrose.
+In this case, one packet of the lower-sugar oatmeal has four grams of sucrose.

 Unfortunately, it gets trickier.
-Sucrose is not just indicated by the ingredient “sugar” or “table sugar”!
+Sucrose is not just indicated by the ingredient “sugar” or “table sugar.”
 Check out the Nutrition Facts label on a Trail Mix Chewy Granola Bar.
-The serving size is one bar, and just below the Total Carbohydrates, Sugars are listed as seven grams.
-Next, start scanning the long list of ingredients.
-The sugar containing ingredients include brown rice syrup, invert cane syrup, dried cane syrup, cane syrup and molasses, all of which contain varying amounts of sucrose.
+The serving size is one bar, and just below Total Carbohydrate, sugars are listed as seven grams.
+Next, scan the long list of ingredients.
+The sugar-containing ingredients include brown rice syrup, invert cane syrup, dried cane syrup, cane syrup, and molasses, all of which contain varying amounts of sucrose.